-If the plaintiff chooses to request the IMPI to order a provisional injunction, a bond will be fixed to warrant possible damages to the defendant.
-This injunction is to be petitioned in writing, and within 20 days from its execution, the plaintiff is required to file a formal written claim of infringement.
+If the plaintiff chooses to ask the IMPI for a provisional injunction, a bond will be fixed to warrant possible damages to the defendant.
+This injunction is to be petitioned in writing, and within a term of 20 days from its execution, the plaintiff is required to file a formal written claim infringement.
 Failure to do so will cause the plaintiff to lose the bond in favour of the defendant.
-This party has the right to post a counter-bond to stop the effects of the provisional injunction.
-Defendants have the right to allege whatever they deem pertinent with respect to the provisional injunctions within a term of 10 days from the date of execution.
+This party has the right to place a counter bond to have the effects of the provisional injunction stopped.
+The defendant has the right to allege whatever he may deem pertinent with respect to the provisional injunctions within a term of 10 days from the day of the execution.